|Alma Mater:||Hartwick College|

-Chris Maiello enters his second season as UND’s Head Swimming and Diving Coach and looks to build on a remarkable 2013-14 season that saw UND enter new heights in its Division I era.
-Maiello's impressive background of success at the collegiate and international levels has already paid dividends at UND.
+Chris Maiello enters his fourth season as UND's Head Swimming and Diving Coach and looks to continue the steady climb upwards in the Western Athletic Conference.
+Maiello's impressive background of success at the collegiate and international levels is paying dividends at UND.

 2013-14 marked the first season in the Western Athletic Conference for the UND men and with that came the first-ever WAC champion for the UND program.
 Austin Smith became the first UND male to win a WAC championship, winning both the 100 and 200 breaststroke.
 His 100 time of 53.29 gave UND its first-ever male winner and an NCAA-B cut.
 He turned the trick again in the 200 breast, this time breaking both school and conference records with a 1:56.15 time.
 The previous WAC mark had stood for 16 years before Smith smashed it on Saturday of the league meet.